steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 ## Conclusion

-This being my first Rust and postgres extension, there was a lot to learn, especially when threading between C and Rust, learned a lot about foreign function interface (FFI), how to cast between pointers, and the like.
+This being my first Rust and postgres extension, there was a lot to learn, especially when threading between C and Rust, I learned a lot about foreign function interface (FFI), how to cast between pointers and the like.
 This article only focuses on the postgres part and assumes you the reader have a rust knowledge.

-We were able to delve into postgres and touch some of its internals; we got to see how to fetch updated tuples from postgres, how to convert Datum to the actual value, how to handle query statements and fetch data within query expressions.
+We were able to delve into postgres and touch some of its internals; we got to see how to fetch updated tuples from postgres, convert Datum to the actual value, and handle query statements, and fetch data within query expressions.

-Well, we never get to talk about handling select, to know more about that visit my colleague's blog here.
+Well, we never get to talk about handling select queries.
+To know about that and some of the retrospective designs for this project visit this [link](https://systemeng-learning.github.io/database/postgres-redis/)

 The code source is available [here](https://github.com/systemEng-Learning/postgres-redis)